w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the structure and goals of WCAG.
-* Acknowledging the presence of WCAG in many international, regional and local policies and laws which make them being the de facto standard for accessibility.
+* Knowledge about the presence of WCAG in many international, regional and local policies and laws.
-* Awareness on the current status of WCAG 2, taking into account the 2.0 publication  and the 2.1 update.
+* Awareness on the current two versions of WCAG 2, the first one being 2.0 (published in 2008) publication and the 2.1 update.

 ##### Approximate duration.